emaxwell-hw/AD-KDC-OneWayTrust/README.md

 kadmin -q "addprinc krbtgt/SEC11.HORTONWORKS.COM@LAB.HORTONWORKS.NET"
 ```
 ## Step 4: Configure AUTH_TO_LOCAL
 The Hadoop auth_to_local parameter must be changed to properly convert user principals from the AD domain to usable usernames in the Hadoop cluster.
-In Ambari, add the following rules to the auth_to_local variable in HDFS -> Configs -> Advanced
+In Ambari, add the following rules to the auth_to_local variable in HDFS -> Configs -> Advanced -> Advanced core-site.xml -> hadoop.security.auth_to_local
 ```
 RULE:[1:$1@$0](^.*@AD\.HORTONWORKS\.COM$)s/^(.*)@AD\.HORTONWORKS\.COM$/$1/g
 RULE:[2:$1@$0](^.*@AD\.HORTONWORKS\.COM$)s/^(.*)@AD\.HORTONWORKS\.COM$/$1/g